movestore/Point-Cluster-Detection/README.md

 clu.centr.lat:		latitutde of most central position in cluster to which this location belongs

+clu.maxuse.long:	longitude of maximum used positon in cluster to which this location belongs

+clu.maxuse.lat:		latitutde of maximum used position in cluster to which this location belongs

 n.ids:				number of individuals using the cluster to which this location belongs

 n.locs:				number of locations forming the cluster to which this location belongs